-- Expected term-We have opted to use the "simplified method" for estimating the expected term of plain-vanilla options, whereby the expected term equals the arithmetic average of the vesting term and the original contractual term of the option (generally 10 years). - Risk-free interest rate-The risk-free rate assumption is based on the U.S. Treasury instruments with maturities similar to the expected term of our stock options. - Expected dividend-We have not issued any dividends and do not anticipate to issue dividends on our common stock.
+- Expected term-We have opted to use the "simplified method" for estimating the expected term of plain-vanilla options, whereby the expected term equals the arithmetic average of the vesting term and the original contractual term of the option (generally 10 years).
+We estimated the expected term of performance-based vesting options based on the expected life of the options to remain outstanding, which is estimated to be materially consistent with time-vesting options. - Risk-free interest rate-The risk-free rate assumption is based on the U.S. Treasury instruments with maturities similar to the expected term of our stock options. - Expected dividend-We have not issued any dividends and do not anticipate to issue dividends on our common stock.
 As a result, we have estimated the dividend yield to be zero. - Expected volatility-Due to our limited operating history and a lack of company-specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility data was computed using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of the stock-based awards.